Razer goes immersive with new in-room gaming projection and 3-screen laptop

 Razer, the billion-dollar startup that builds hardware and software for hardcore gaming enthusiasts, is today unveiling two of its latest products aimed at ramping up the immersive gaming experience.
 And — surprisingly, given how much else we’ve seen in this area this week already at CES — Razer is not launching yet another virtual reality tool.

 Project Ariana is a new in-room projector that expands your gameplay with a flood of lights, colors and high-definition sound.
-And Project Valerie is Razer’s latest laptop that gives a new meaning to the concept of widescreen: its display fans out triptych style to give a user three screens instead of just one.
+And Project Valerie is Razer’s latest laptop that gives a new meaning to the concept of widescreen: its display fans out triptych-style to give a portable computer owner use of three screens instead of just one.

 Razer is also opening up its Chroma 16.8 million-color palette — the colorful flashes that Razer builds into its computers and peripherals that respond to gameplay — so that it can be used by third parties.
 Early adopters, Razer said, include Lenovo, NZXT, Antec, Lian Li, Wicked Lasers and Nanoleaf.